 Now that you have that number, let's say it is $150,000/yr, now you can determine the rest of the sales strategy.
 In its most basic form, the strategy would be to sell a certain number of units per year to reach this amount.
 For a non profit, it would be getting a certain number of donation per year.
 So, if the price of your product or service is $150.00 each, then you need to sell 1000 of these.
 Of course, not all of us are in the business of selling widgets or units.
 Also, most of us offer several different kinds of services.
 Non profits ask for various donation amounts.

 If you do have a variety of different services and price levels, then you need to create a list of these services or products and their prices.
 Then, determine for each service and product, the number of hours, or units, you need to sell annually to reach your total amount.
-Let's say hypothetically your business offers 1. consulting, 2. a book, and 3. does speaking and workshops. for your consulting service you charge $200/hr and work 20 hours a month which comes to $48,000 annually.
-Then you have your book priced at $14.95 and you need to 5,000 books annually.
-That comes to $74,750.
+Let's say hypothetically your business offers 1. consulting, 2. a book, and 3. does speaking and workshops.
+For your consulting service you charge $200/hr and work 20 hours a month which comes to $48,000 annually.
+Then you have your book priced at $14.95 and you need to sell 5,000 books annually.
+The total comes to $74,750.
 The last one is speaking and workshops.
 Let's say you charge $500 for each speaking opportunity or workshop.
 Let's say you do 5 of these a month.
 That comes to $30,000 annually.
 All of these added up comes to $152,750.
 That reaches your annual goal.
 Non profits, do these calculations based on the three different levels of ask, one at $100, $250, and $500.
 You can also have 5 different ask levels or more if that is the case.
 I would suggest choosing 3 for your simple sales strategy.

 The rule is that you need to get in front of or "touch" with various communications, double or triple the number that you need to actually sell.
 So, the simple sales strategy is listing out all the ways and places you can communicate to and get in front of your audience to sell or solicit enough to make your annual income goal.